Obexor/Industrial_Internet_of_Things/README.md

 - ops/grafana/dashboards/IIoT DHT11.json

 Quick start:
+1) Configure the stack to use YOUR MQTT broker (not a local one)
+   - Open docker-compose.yml and in the telegraf service set the environment variable MQTT_URL to your broker:
+     - Examples:
+       - MQTT_URL=tcp://broker.hivemq.com:1883
+       - MQTT_URL=tcp://192.168.1.25:1883
+       - MQTT_URL=ssl://your-broker.example.com:8883 (for TLS)
+     - If your broker requires auth, also set MQTT_USERNAME and MQTT_PASSWORD.
+   - Optional: If you are not using the local broker, you can ignore or comment out the mosquitto service in docker-compose.yml.

-1) Start the stack
+2) Start the stack
    - Windows PowerShell (from project root):
      - docker compose up -d
    - This will bring up services on the following ports:
-     - Mosquitto: tcp 1883 (localhost:1883)
      - InfluxDB: http 8086 (http://localhost:8086)
      - Grafana: http 3000 (http://localhost:3000)

-2) Point your ESP32 firmware to the local broker
+3) Point your ESP32 firmware to YOUR broker (same one Telegraf reads from)
-   - In include/settings.h set:
-     - MQTT_BROKER to the host IP address reachable by your ESP32 (NOT 127.0.0.1).
-For example, your laptop IP on the same Wi‑Fi, e.g. "192.168.1.25".
-     - MQTT_PORT to 1883 (default)
+   - In include/settings.h set MQTT_BROKER and MQTT_PORT to your broker host and port.
+   - If your broker requires auth, set MQTT_USERNAME and MQTT_PASSWORD.
    - Rebuild/flash the firmware.

-3) Open Grafana
+4) Open Grafana
    - URL: http://localhost:3000
    - Login: admin / admin (from docker-compose.yml)
    - A pre-provisioned InfluxDB datasource is configured.
    - Dashboard: IIoT DHT11 (auto-provisioned).
 If you don’t see it, go to Dashboards → Browse and open "IIoT DHT11".

-4) Data mapping details
+5) Data mapping details
    - Telegraf subscribes to the following topics (wildcard group):
      - iiot/group/+/sensor/temperature/state
      - iiot/group/+/sensor/humidity/state